mrseif123/Learning-How-to-Learn/README.md

 This is a simple one-page website built with HTML & CSS only.

 Mainly focuses on the following:
-1. BEM naming conviction for files, elements, blocks and modifiers.
+1. BEM naming convention for files, elements, blocks and modifiers.
 2. Using Flex-Box.
 3. Implementing simple animations.
 4. Using Embedded content.